Epilepsy in Adults: Advanced Program

 - Describe issues related to elderly with epilepsy (e.g., comorbidities and drug interactions)

-- Identify appopriate selection of ASMs
+- Identify appropriate selection of ASMs

 - Compare monotherapy versus combinations of ASMs